This project was written by:

 Pros and Cons page has a large image whose size

-is constrained by both width
+is constrained by both width and max-width.

 The majority of the images in this project are SVG images, most of them